Skip to main content

 Your security company needs a way to connect to your system to provide effective monthly monitoring.
 There are three ways for your security system to connect with a professional monitoring center.

-• Cellular: A cellular connection is reliable, impervious to being tampered with, and can stay intact when there’s no power.
-However, maintaining a cellular connection with your monitoring company can be pricey.
+• Cellular.
+A cellular connection is reliable, impervious to being tampered with, and can stay intact when there’s no power.
+However, maintaining a cellular connection with your monitoring company can have high monitoring fees.

 Home security installation options